carlsmith/coffeeshop/scripts/main.coffee.md

         if lang in ["md", "markdown"]
             return marked this, options

-This are all local variables pointing to elements, most wrapped by jQuery.
+These are all local variables pointing to elements, most wrapped by jQuery.

     $brand = jQuery "#brand"
     $slate = jQuery "#slate"